When I first started my carnivore diet lifestyle, I experimented with different grills, and I didn’t pay much attention to the color of the flame.

 It wasn’t until a friend pointed out that the flame on my grill wasn’t the right color.

 How do you know the burners on your grill are doing what they’re supposed to?
 Moreover, should you be concerned if the flame is yellow instead of blue?

 I’ve been using gas grills for over a decade and have had this happen several times since then, so I’ve become an expert on fixing yellow flames on my grill.
 Today, I’ll explain why your flame turns yellow and exactly how to fix this issue.

-- Yellow flames appear on a grill for several reasons, such as a bad mixture of gas and air, or blockages in the burner or burner tube.
+- Yellow flames on a gas grill can be due to a bad mixture of gas and air, or blockages in the burner or burner tube.

 Why Gas Grill Flames Turn Yellow?